calumgrant/logical/docs/worklist.md

 If the extern is not varargs, then the most appropriate binding is selected, or the call fails with an error if a suitable extern could not be found.
 An extern clause consists of a single extern, thus, `std:string s has uppercase u, lowercase l` does not work as it's not decomposed into.
 (Could be supported in a future version though).

-`std:regex r has match m, position p`.
+`std:regex r with match m, position p`.

 # Results formatting